Twisted-Juggler/Cabinet/README.md

 # Cabinet
-<h3>A customizable file sorter with GUI I made in Python with Tkinter
+<h3>A customizable file sorter with GUI I made in Python with Tkinter</h3>

-I started this project over a year ago and never finishd it.</h3>
+I started this project over a year ago and never finishd it.

 Until now.